LCEN: A Nonlinear, Interpretable Feature Selection and Machine Learning Algorithm: Appendix --- Computational resources used

+By increasing the \textit{cutoff} hyperparameter, sparser LCEN models may be generated similarly to what was done in Table \ref{table_diesel_LCEN_cutoff}.
+An LCEN model with only 3 features had an RMSE of 2.1 rings, and another with only 2 features had an RMSE of 2.2 rings.
+This experiment further illustrates LCEN's robust feature selection, and how very sparse LCEN models retain significant performance.
+Furthermore, LCEN models with the same or lower number of selected features had a lower test set RMSE than FS-GAMs.

-\section{Appendix -- Computational resources used}
+\section{Appendix --- Computational resources used}

-All experiments were done in a personal computer equipped with a 13th Gen Intel\textsuperscript{\textregistered} Core™ i5-13600K CPU, 64 GB of DDR4 RAM, and a NVIDIA GeForce RTX 4090 GPU.
-Runtimes for the models in the ``Diesel Freezing Point'' dataset are provided in Table \ref{table_diesel_results}, while runtimes for LCEN and ablated architectures are provided in the tables of Section \ref{Appendix_ablation}.
+All experiments were done in a personal computer equipped with a 13th Gen Intel\textsuperscript{\textregistered} Core™ i5-13600K CPU, 64 GB of DDR4 RAM, and an NVIDIA GeForce RTX 4090 GPU.
+Runtimes for the models trained on the ``Diesel Freezing Point'' dataset are provided in Table \ref{table_diesel_results}, and runtimes for LCEN and ablated algorithms are provided in the tables of Section \ref{Appendix_ablation}.